Best Waterproof Sprays

 If you can manage to not over-apply this chemical, then you will be good to go.
 Unfortunately, sometimes accidents happen and this necessity to be as perfect as possible may steer some of you away.

-Not only does it do a superb job of repelling water, it also has a natural ability to repel dirt and reduce the fading that is caused by the sun.
+Not only does it do a superb job of repelling water, but it also has a natural ability to repel dirt and reduce the fading that is caused by the sun.
 Consider this an all-in-one package deal with a simple spray.

-This has a guaranteed effectiveness on all synthetic fabrics but also does a great job on outdoor gear such as tents and backpacks.
+This has guaranteed effectiveness on all synthetic fabrics but also does a great job on outdoor gear such as tents and backpacks.

 Most notable here is its claim to be odorless, as some have disagreed.
 Be aware that when it dries, you will be able to notice the coating.
 However, it does not stand out too much.

 While this is not an issue nor a priority, you should not have to worry about this altering the breathability of your garments.